dougeby/IntuneDocs/intune/developer/app-sdk-android.md

 The registered user account's status may change when an enrollment notification is received, but it will not change in all cases (for example, if `AUTHORIZATION_NEEDED` notification is received after a more informative result such as `WRONG_USER`, the more informative result will be maintained as the account's status).
 Once the account is successfully enrolled, the status will remain as `ENROLLMENT_SUCCEEDED` until the account is unenrolled or wiped.

-The registered user account's status may change when an enrollment notification is received, but it will not change in all cases (for example, if `AUTHORIZATION_NEEDED` notification is received after a more informative result such as `WRONG_USER`, the more informative result will be maintained as the account's status).
-Once the account is successfully enrolled, the status will remain as `ENROLLMENT_SUCCEEDED` until the account is unenrolled or wiped.

 ## APP CA with Policy Assurance

 ### Overview
 With APP CA (Conditional Access) with Policy Assurance, access to resources is conditionalized on the application of Intune App Protection Policies.
 AAD enforces this by requiring the app to be enrolled and managed by APP before granting a token to access an APP CA with Policy Assurance protected resource.
-The app is required to use the ADAL broker for token acquisition, and the setup is the same as described above in [Conditional Access](#conditional-access)
+The app is required to use the ADAL broker for token acquisition, and the setup is the same as described above in [Conditional Access](#conditional-access).

 ### ADAL changes
 The ADAL library has a new error code informing the app that the failure to acquire a token was caused by non-compliance with APP management.
 If the app receives this error code, it needs to call the SDK to attempt to remediate compliance by enrolling the app and applying policy.
 An exception will be received by the `onError()` method of the  ADAL `AuthenticationCallback`, and will have the error code `ADALError.AUTH_FAILED_INTUNE_POLICY_REQUIRED`.
 In this case, the exception can be cast to an `IntuneAppProtectionPolicyRequiredException`, from which additional parameters can be extracted for use in remediating compliance (see code sample below).
 Once the remediation is successful, the app can re-attempt the token acquisition through ADAL.